oscbyspro/DiffableTextViews/README.md

 ### Instructions

-To use it, download this package and run it from its current location as it uses relative dependency paths.
+To use it, download this package and run it with Xcode from its current location.

 # Views